 A typical eLearning scenario used in our eLearning content

-I’d be explaining to clients how their content would be made vivid by the use of ‘real-life scenarios’ (what might scenarios of unreal life be like?).
+I’d be explaining to clients how their content would be made vivid by the use of ‘real-life scenarios’ (what might scenarios of unreal life be like?) or branching scenarios.
 Scenario, scenario, scenario… The word started to interest me.
 No surprise that it’s of Italian origin.
 What stopped me in my tracks was this online claim: that the meaning of scenario as an ‘imagined situation’ dated back only to 1960, ‘in reference to hypothetical nuclear wars’.

 This sounded so unlikely that I did a bit more digging, but it seems that the claim is sound: ‘Herman Kahn was working for the RAND Corporation on applying game theory to strategic planning for the potential of conflict between NATO and Warsaw Pact countries with their potential to involve nuclear warfare… He took the term scenario from the dramatic arts, and so he is considered one of the inventors of scenario planning.’
 Seen in that unearthly light, the word is supercharged with meaning.